 The fair servicing principles that Wells Fargo follows after originating or acquiring a home loan.

-A line of credit that gives the borrower the ability to access available funds during the specified draw period.
-As the borrower pays down the principal, more credit becomes available during the draw period, up to the total amount of the approved line of credit.
+A line of credit that gives the customer access to available funds during the specified draw period.
+As the customer repays the principal during the draw period, the funds (up to the credit limit) would be available to draw again.